 Other things to consider

-There are other good services that are not funded or listed by government (such as some home-based programs).
+There are other good services that are not funded or listed by government.
+This includes some home-based programs.
 They’re usually funded by fees and fundraising of their own.

 Families of children aged 0-6 years might be able to get up to $12 000 in government funding through the HCWA package to help pay for services on the Provider Panel.

 Each state and territory government offers a range of early intervention funding.
 This funding is either made directly to services, or provided as funding packages for families to cover certain expenses.

 How to find out more about early intervention

 If you need more information about a service you’re considering, try the following:

 - Contact your state or territory autism association, which can put you in touch with your local autism advisor.
 Autism advisors can’t recommend a therapy or service, but they can give you more information and advice.